DevAOC/learning-notes/reading-01.md

 - Strikethrough
 - Emojis

-All these tools and syntax have been used on my main page "reading-notes" and on this page as well!
+All these tools and syntax have been used on my main page "Growth Mindset 📈" and on this page as well!

 ## Watch: GitHub Pages